mdigbazova/TestSystem/README.md

 Purpose: to help testing Cascade and simulate getting data from AWS Kinesis Stream Second purpose: to have TODOs online

-Needed software: please read Requirements.txt

-Installation:
+Getting Started and Installation:
-    1. Venv
+    1. Install Python 3
+    2. Create Venv, activate it
-    2. Install Django
+    3. Install Django
-    3. Install all the rest Django requirements
+    4. Install all the rest Django requirements

+Needed additional Django apps: please read Requirements.txt